ajensenwaud/recursant-two-sparks-deepseekv4.1-flash/README.md

-# DeepSeek V4.1 vision on two Sparks
+# DeepSeek V4.1 Flash with vision on two Sparks

-Run the retained **EXL3 MCG 2-bit / native decode / DSpark K5 / vision-enabled** configuration on two 128 GB ARM64 GB10 systems.

-**Source, exact model and prebuilt ARM64 runtime are public and pinned.
-Public clone-to-GPU acceptance is still pending.** The installer downloads verified artifacts without selecting a substitute model, compiling a runtime or converting weights.
-The existing local two-GPU deployment has passed text, reasoning and two-image smokes; that is not yet a clean public-download installation result.
+It is not fast, but it works.
+It is my first quantisation so bear with me.
 ## Install

 On the head node or a Linux coordinator with SSH access to **both** nodes: